 In Rocko's Modern Life, Spunky is sent to the pound for not having his collar (after another, tougher dog took it off him).
 Rocko goes to rescue Spunky, and is mistaken for a dog.
 The other dogs in the pound tell Rocko about the conditions they are forced to endure, one of which is being subjected to repeats of a syrupy cartoon called "Marvin the Happy Cat". (one of the dogs even pleads, "Somebody neuter me!" as the show starts up again).
 This inspires Rocko to run for the position of dog catcher of O-town.

-American Dad!: in the episode "In Country...
+American Dad!!: in the episode "In Country...
 Club", Roger wants the code to the Pay-per-view channel.
-When Stan won't give it to him, Roger kidnaps Stan during an Vietnam War reenactment and tortures him by reading the first draft of the Sex And The City film.
+When Stan won't give it to him, Roger kidnaps Stan during a Vietnam War reenactment and tortures him by reading the first draft of the Sex and the City film.
+This was after he had already subjected him to a genuinely brutal beatdown.

 Another episode ends with Cleveland and Quagmire tied up in the basement of a building, forced to watch the DirectTV Help Channel on a continuous loop.